meteocat/pymica/docs/source/methodologies.rst

 This technique accounts for the spatial distribution of stations and their influence on the interpolated values, providing more accurate estimates for various geographic points.

+In the context of inverse distance interpolation, the degree of smoothing at a point location is influenced by the power parameter (\(p\)).
+When the power parameter is set to 0.0, a specific behavior occurs: the interpolated value at that point location becomes identical to the observation value recorded at that precise data point.

+In simpler terms, when \(p\) is set to 0.0, there is no smoothing applied during interpolation.
+The interpolated value at a given location matches the observed value at the closest data point exactly.
+This phenomenon is often referred to as 'zero-distance power' because the distance to the data point is raised to the power of 0, effectively negating the influence of other data points.

+Practically, setting \(p\) to 0.0 means that the interpolated surface will pass through each data point without any smoothing or averaging between neighboring data points.
+This can be beneficial when you require the interpolated surface to faithfully replicate the observed values exactly at the data points themselves.
+However, it's important to be cautious as this approach may result in a surface with 'spiky' behavior if the observed data points contain noise or outliers.

 Here an example result of the interpolation of residuals using this methodology.

 .. figure:: _static/iod2d_residues_map.png